mokjunneng/WhatTilesMr.Wolf/README.md

 6)  Count for red tiles and blue tiles increase and decrease correctly when players move over tiles

 ## Game Reviews
-**For more game reviews and how each iterations goes, please read the final report found in the github repo** During the phyiscal testing, we have asked questions to the players and their comments/answers are as followed:
+**For more game reviews and how each iterations goes, please read the final report found in the github repo** <br /> During the phyiscal testing, we have asked questions to the players and their comments/answers are as followed:

 **After PM3 game construction:** <br />